 Do you know your ozonic fragrances from your chypre?
 The former gives you that oncoming thunderstorm scent, while the latter is a warm, mossy fragrance with citrus overtones – think bergamot, cypress, and labdanum, say the guys at The Gent’s Blog, the intellectual arm of exclusive men’s hair and grooming franchise, The Gents Place.

 As well as learning to tell the difference between colognes, you’ll pick up some superb men’s health, grooming, lifestyle and style advice here.
 Looking for a men’s winter coat fit for a modern gent?
 A traditional navy peacoat is perfect for business use, and is packed with traditional maritime style cues – like anchors on the buttons.

 Not only is stress bad for your health, it’s also bad for your hair – think decreased testosterone, increased pro-inflammatory cortisol, and your beard will suffer.
 Here to help you get your lifestyle back on track, the guys at all natural beard product purveyors, Zeus, have some great advice for men under pressure.

 Eat healthy, be active, and find a good community – perfect tips from people who care.
 Fancy rocking some facial hair but aren’t quite ready to go for the full beard?
 Try growing a goatee – you’ll be in fine company – from George Clooney to Brad Pitt and Chris Pratt, find out how to create a style that works for you.

 Have we missed one of your favorite men’s grooming blogs?
-If so, head over to our Facebook page and drop us a line.
+Let us know in the comments below!
 We’ll be delighted to hear from you.